Kejdzuuu/star_wars/readme.md

 # Star Wars API

-Run out of time to put it in docker.
+Run out of time to put it in docker.<br />
 Needs a .env file, similar to .env.template

 ### `npm install`